cdpautsch/vscode-tpl/README.md

 Visual Studio Code is a much more powerful tool than simple text editors.
 It is customizable and lightweight, making it ideal for a lesser known language such as TPL.
 You can open up a directory of TPL patterns, giving you the option to search them all inside the editor, make global changes, and organize projects with greater efficiency.
 It runs on Windows, Mac, and Linux.

 Download VS Code here: https://code.visualstudio.com/

+## Releases
+### v1.0.0
+Released 6/1/19.
+Can be installed via the VSCode marketplace, or downloaded from the release list on Github.

 ## Installation
 * Clone the Git repo to your computer: